 This Greek cargo ship was transporting wood.
 This is a magnificent dive, especially for photographers and wreckies who will be able to dive through her engine room, which is home to innumerable glass fish.
 The boat lies at a depth of 24 meters, with her whole mid ship completely destroyed yet her bow and stern, which lies on a 45º angle, are intact.
 Her cabins, helms room and common quarters have been cleared up to permit safe dives through the ship.

-* Drinks and lunch at the hotel in Hurghada.
-Soft Drinks and alcoholic drinks onboard.
+- Drinks and lunch at the hotel in Hurghada and soft drinks and alcoholic drinks onboard.

 * Extraordinary possible increases of fuel, taxes or local taxes.